 /www/seidenphp and document root

 /www/seidenphp/htdocs.
 You can now start the instance to see its default page.
-By default, the site is basically empty, so you likely want to copy files into its htdocs subdirectory.
+You can add your own PHP scripts under the htdocs subdirectory.

 The site will be unregistered from HTTP administration and (CAUTION!) all files in its directory deleted.

 siteadd can use different templates to pre-populate the a site with different configuration.
-For example, siteadd ships with a configuration that makes the created site use the classic database extensions.
 This can speed up making sites if you find yourself having to repeat the same steps over and over.

 -I flag must be used):